Projects to reduce back bay flooding still decade away

-It takes a long time to get Congressional approval and funding lined up, said William Dixon, director of the DEP's Division of Coastal Engineering, at a meeting Wednesday night at the Ventnor Community School.
+It takes a long time to get congressional approval and funding lined up, William Dixon, director of the DEP's Division of Coastal Engineering, said at a meeting last week at the Ventnor Educational Community Complex.

 That's why the earliest the plan can be final is 2021, and the first construction won't happen until at least 2026, he said.

+But such structures would probably not be recommended for islands north of Brigantine, they said.

-Smith also proposed the possibility of building flood gates at Cape May Canal, Cape May Inlet, Townsends Inlet, and Great Egg Harbor Inlet.
-But DEP and Corps staff stressed all discussions right now are preliminary.
+Smith also proposed building flood gates at the Cape May Canal, Cape May Inlet, Townsends Inlet and Great Egg Harbor Inlet.
+But DEP and Corps staff stressed all discussions are preliminary.

+ATLANTIC CITY — The new Stockton University Atlantic City campus and South Jersey Gas headqu…

 "All those examples he just described are still in very early phases," said Dixon.
 "We are not proposing right now to put a wall around Ocean City.
 That's one of the options that might be available."